aky4wn/HMDS/README.md

 # HMDS

-Accompanying code for *Hierarchical Multidimensional Scaling for the Comparison of Audio Recordings*.
+Accompanying code for *Hierarchical Multidimensional Scaling for the Comparison of Audio Recordings*, https://arxiv.org/abs/2004.13870.

 ## Modeling